-Without adequate hip internal rotation to achieve this, we see a limit in the runner’s ability to extend the hip, but more importantly we also see a series of “bail out” compensations, which can contribute to some of the common running imbalances, dysfunctions and injuries we see.
+Without adequate hip internal rotation to achieve this, we see a limit in the runner’s ability to extend the hip, but more importantly we also see a series of “bail-out” compensations, which can contribute to some of the common running imbalances, dysfunctions and injuries we see.

 Our friends @TheGaitGuys do a great job of listing the common compensations we see in walking and running gait when internal rotation at the hip is limited.

-They also go on to explain in this short article why it is important to assess internal rotation of runners hips in a run specific position (i.e. assessing internal rotation in hip extension).
+They also go on to explain in this short article why it is important to assess internal rotation of runners hips in a “run specific” position (i.e. assessing internal rotation in hip extension).

 One big factor affecting an athlete’s ability to activate their glutes is their ability to extend the hip properly during running gait.

 Put simply – a lack of internal rotation at the hip will inhibit a runner’s ability to extend the hip properly, thus diminishing the chances of them using their glutes effectively.

-In the video below Kelly demonstrates a couple of relatively simple exercises to help runners achieve more internal rotation at the hip.
+In the video below Kelly Starrett demonstrates a couple of relatively simple exercises to help runners achieve more internal rotation at the hip.